MaxenceEs/Training/Flask-framework/adopt-pet/README.md

 Little project to start to learn `Flask` framework.
 Only two files are used :
 * app.py - contains 3 routes, with `HTML` hard written (compliant to `Jinja` format)
-* helper.py - contains the data
+* helper.py - mock the data

 # Overview
 ![](./docs/img/synthesis.png)